rocketacademy/project1-bootcamp/README.md

 # User Story

-My app is ideal for those who engage in groups, preferably in short duration outings.
-These users seek to avoid the hassle of manually calculating how much is owed to one another after numerous transactions are made.
-The app enables users to retrieve the trip created as well as the friends included until the final amount is calculated, or in the event that the app is closed.
-The app will send the user to a fresh trip only until the outing is completed.
-The add and delete functionality allows users to calculate existing transactions before entering new ones.
+This bill-splitting app is handy for those who engage in pairs or in groups and are seeking to remove the hassle of dividing costs fairly with other contributors to the activity.
+This app is convenient when we dine out with friends, purchase gifts, or even sharing household expenditures like utilities, house maintenances, chores, fuels with housemates.
+This can help avoid unnecessary disagreements when the bill splitting feature simplifies the process of dividing costs equally.
+Each activity created is only meant for that specific activity and contributors.
+Users will have to re-enter all activity details after splitting.

 # How to use